 When bumblebees are most active, Snapdragons release their scent to coincide with pollinators’ activity.
 Bumblebees crawl inside the lips so that the mouth of the flower closes over them.
 They will fly from flower to flower and pick up nectar and pollen to spread around to other flowers.

-Snapdragons have many qualities, beyond their beauty and symbolism that they represent.
-However, Antirrhinum majus is by far the most popular and useful species.
+Snapdragons have many qualities beyond their beauty and symbolism they represent.
+Antirrhinum majus is by far the most popular and useful species.